nataddrho/digicast/README.md

 Ball graphics can be written as images to RAM and shared as read only over the network.
 This can be useful for generating images for overlays for streaming software such as OBS.
 Wi-Fi and Bluetooth share the same radio, so it is ideal to install and configure a separate USB Wi-Fi dongle to decrease latency.

-1. Open the device, connect and disable the file system overlay.
+1. Open the device, connect and disable both the file system and boot overlay.
 See steps in Enabling Two-Player Mode above.

 2. Type ```sudo nmtui``` and connect to your desired network for sharing.